amenjalal94/amenjalal94.github.io/README.md

 <br />

-### When job offers out-pace the marriage market: Labour supply of college educated women in Pakistan
+### The race between the labor and marriage markets: Labour supply of college educated women in Pakistan
 (with [Oriana Bandiera](https://www.orianabandiera.net) and [Nina Roussille](http://ninaroussille.github.io/))

 _Experiment and two follow-ups completed; supported by HER, STICERD, and RISF at LSE_